Analyzing your prompt, please hold on...

 range.merge();

-// Insert value to the merged cell A1
+// Insert a value into the merged cell A1

 worksheet.getCells().get(0, 0).setValue("A quick brown fox jumps over the lazy dog.
 A quick brown fox jumps over the lazy dog....end");